 We fully endorse van life.
 We fully endorse working less, adventuring more and focusing on the beautiful scenery, people and places you love most.
 That said, it’s a huge lifestyle change from the everyday and it’s likely not for everyone.
 There’s a lot of maintenance involved, a lot less room to live in, a lot fewer everyday comforts and a lot of everyday issues you’ve probably not faced before if you’re a first timer – stuff like toilet use, sleeping space, cooking and cleaning (both your stuff and yourself).

 You might love the idea of van life and living in a van conversion, but is the whole thing really for you?
+Even some of the most dedicated nomads only stick it for a year.
 If you’re not 100% sure, there are plenty of places you can rent a VW or a more traditional camper van for a decent period of time.
 It’s a great way of finding out if the life really is for you before, you know, selling all of your worldly possessions and then finding out you don’t like it.

-2. Pick your van carefully and to your needs
+2. Pick your van carefully and suit it to your needs

 It shouldn’t surprise you to know that picking the van you’re going to live in is probably the most important part of van life.
 The most important thing is that you pick a van that suits your needs, rather than just picking the one you think is most aesthetically pleasing.
 If they match up, brilliant.
 A win for all concerned.
 But that’s not the most important thing.
 You’re going to literally be living in the thing.
 It needs to meet your functional needs too.